LYNCH·LLP

 • What is the range of allowance rates across his art units?

-No. The pooled rate describes past decisions only and is not a prediction for any specific application.
+The pooled record aggregates all decided applications (allowed and abandoned) across the examiner's art units.
+It describes past dispositions and is not a prediction for any individual application.

 ◈ RESPONDING TO AN OFFICE ACTION